What is sponsorship?

 - The sponsor must ensure all the tuition fees are paid by the due date indicated on the invoice/s.
 Outstanding sponsor invoices without approval from the Student Fees Office, may result in an encumbrance on your record.

-- For sponsorship of tuition fees by an ECU Faculty, please contact your Faculty directly.
+- For sponsorship of tuition fees by an ECU School, please contact your School directly.

-- International Sponsors please contact ECU International regarding sponsorship requirements.
+- International Sponsors please contact our International Office regarding sponsorship requirements.